Ray-Young/ray-young.github.io/about.md

 <hr>
 <h4> Professional </h4>

-* Software engineer in Amazon.
-Our team builds low-latency, large-scale data ingestion and analysis pipeline.
+* Software engineer at Amazon.
+Our team builds low-latency, large-scale data Ads Targeting data evaluation pipelines.
 We are THE SECRET of placing most relevant Ads to Amazon's customers and serve advertisers with best advertising experience!

-* 3 years industrial experience in Java Full-stack development
+* 3 years industrial experience in Software Design & Development.

-* Expert in building and migrating services with AWS Cloud
+  I have designed and built multi Ads Targeting evaluation pipelines like Behavior Targeting and contextual Targeting.
+Additionally , I technically led the rollout of the latest Ads impression compution system, which ingests and evaluates user activities across global Amazon retail network.

 <hr>
 <h4>Education</h4>